How Electric Vehicles and Solar Can Cut Costs and Boost Energy Resilience

 Zoom

 Transitioning to electric school buses presents a unique opportunity to bring together diverse stakeholders for a common mission: securing clean air, health for our kids, living wage jobs, and a reliable and affordable electricity system.
-Join us to hear from leaders working across the public, private, and nonprofit sectors for mass adoption of bidirectional electric … Read more
+In this webinar, we heard from leaders working across the public, private, and nonprofit sectors for mass adoption of bidirectional … Read more

 | Blog Post